-Not only is Lisa Brackmann’s debut novel ROCK PAPER TIGER to die for, but when she originally contacted me she wrote one of the best queries I’ve ever received.
+Not only is Lisa Brackmann’s debut novel Rock Paper Tiger to die for, but when she originally contacted me she wrote one of the best query letters I ever received when I was a literary agent.
 (Frequent readers might also know Lisa as blog commenter Other Lisa).

 Dear Mr. Bransford,